 The best analogy I can offer is the whole concept behind “girl push-ups.”

-No, I’m not referring to a female performing push-ups, which would make sense.
-Instead, I’m referring to the lame premise of females performing push-ups from their knees.
+No, I’m not referring to a woman performing push-ups, which would make sense.
+Instead, I’m referring to the lame premise of women performing push-ups from their knees.
 I.e., “girl push-ups.”

 I hate the connotation and message this sends.

 Oh, you can’t do an actual push-up?
 That’s okay, lets pander to societal norms on engenderment, plant the idea in your head at an early age that women must train differently from men (flexed arm hang test vs. chin-up test), and do “girl push-ups” rather than take the time to coach and progress you accordingly.